gidyb/myAndroidApps/README.md

             experience of the user) can help users use the app more effectively and enjoy it more.
 I succeeded proving that personlized UIs are better than generic one.

-            I uploaded 2 versions of the APP - the generic version and the version not experienced women (MedAppNEW)
+            I uploaded 3 versions of the APP - the generic version and the versions for not experienced women (MedAppNEW) and not experienced men (MedAppNEM)
 *******************************************************************************************************

 2) CarPark - An app that lets save geographic locations and navigate to them.